 Specific templates exist for the observations of photometric and spectro-photometric standard stars.
-They offer the same functionality as the corresponding science templates, but allow to monitor the sensitivity and image quality by observing calibration standard stars.
+They offer the same functionality as the corresponding science templates, but allow to monitor the sensitivity and image quality by observing standard stars, that is calibrators.
 Their use is recommended to be properly recognized by the VISIR pipeline.